hardinthepaints/ocean-app/README.md

 4. Execute the script to start the server. `./run.py` or `python3 run.py`
 5. In your browser, open tests/javascript/javascript_test.html

+## Usage

+1. Start the flask server: `./run.py` or `python3 run.py` in the root directory.
+2. Open tests/javascript/javascript_test.html in a browser.
+3. According to [Plotly benchmarks](https://plot.ly/benchmarks/ "this"), Chrome is the fastest browser for rendering heatmaps.

 ## License

 MIT